Changy-/Docker-Security/README.md

 ###Using Docker:
 The official documentation can be found here: https://docs.docker.com/

-Example usage: once Docker is installed you can run a container which uses our security configuraion with the following command:
+Example usage: once Docker is installed you can run a container which uses our security configuraion.
+The following command is an example of using the chmod system call.
+(This was not blocked in our config):
 ```
-sudo docker run -it --security-opt seccomp=team_chupacabra_security.json ubuntu sh
+docker run --security-opt seccomp:team_chupacabra_security.json ubuntu chmod 777 /etc/hosts
 ```
 Once inside the container you need to find a way to break the security configuration which blocks the risky system calls inside team_chupacabra_security.json.